Shoreham business makes cancer survivor’s van trip dream a reality

 Determined to help make her dream come true, the family asked if she would defer the trip until May.

-Emma agreed and this Saturday she finally sets off on her country-wide adventure.
+Emma agreed and last Friday (May 12), she finally set off on her country-wide adventure.

 The 37-year-old, who lives in Birmingham, said she was ‘really happy’ James and Zoe agreed to help, after companies closer to home turned her down.